-Arauments: Argument Description Aluullellis.
-Aldullell Describition
+Arguments: Argument Description

-Reserved

-• · ·

 func_id Function ID of SAL_GET_STATE_INFO_SIZE call within the list of SAL

 procedures.

 type The type of information being requested:

-0 - MCA information
+0 - MCA event information

-1 - INIT information
+1 - INIT event information

-2 - CMC information
+2 - Processor CMC event information

+3 - Corrected Platform Event information

 Other values are reserved

-sub-type The type of machine check state information being requested:

-0 - Processor information

-1 - Platform information

-Other values are reserved

 Reserved 0

-Return Value Description
+Returns: Return Value Description

 status Return status of SAL_GET_STATE_INFO_SIZE

 size The maximum size of the information logged for the specified type

 Reserved 0

 Reserved 0

-Status Value Description
+Status: Status Value Description

 0 Call completed without error

 -2 Invalid Argument

 -3 Call completed with error

 -4 Virtual address not registered

+Description: This call will ret turn the maximum size of the processor or platform information logged by SAL for

+Description:

+the specified eve ent type.
+The OS must make this call to determine the maximum size of data logged

-This call will return the maximum size of the processor or platform information logged by SAL for the specified event type and sub-type.
-The OS must make this call to determine the maximum size of data logged by SAL for each type and sub-type of log.
+Description: This call will return the maximum size of the processor or platform information logged by SAL for the specified event type.
+The OS must make this call to determine the maximum size of data logged by SAL for each type of record.
 The OS may then allocate suitable buffers, and provide the pre-allocated buffers as argument to subsequent calls to the SAL_GET_STATE_INFO procedure.